 Ambassadors and patrons

-We have the pleasure to be able to call on some amazing celebrities to act as our ambassadors and patrons to promote the work we do to save lives raise awareness of bowel cancer.
+We have the pleasure to be able to call on some amazing celebrities to act as our ambassadors and patrons to promote our work.

 Lord Foster (President)

 Our President Lord Foster, creator of projects such as Stansted Airport, London's Millennium Bridge and 30 St Mary Axe (known as the Gherkin), wants to raise awareness of bowel cancer.